 |

-and won a prize).
-Also I am involved in cognitive science in more than
+Also I am involved in cognitive science - actually in

 |